ramselvam7/DBTrades/README.md

 -If a new version of an already existing trade is persisted with maturity date less than today's date, then the maturity indicator will be set to "N".

+-This MVC application can be enhanced to a CRUD REST API using the appropriate web annotations.